extremq/artificial-unintelligence/README.md

 Drawings started to get a bit repetitive.
 All music had the exact same chord progressions.
 Everything became stale and boring.

-However, a student from Romania's top university of engineering never let maths down and taught himself machine learning in order to clean up this mess.
+But a student from Romania's top university of engineering never let maths down and taught himself machine learning in order to clean up this mess.
 He didn't want our future to be comprised of metal beings.
 Instead, he wanted humans to yet again